Hoosac School is an Episcopal private boarding school situated on a 350-acre campus in Hoosick, New York.

 The campus is the site of the former Tibbits family estate, adjoining the 850-acre Tibbits State Forest.
 Tibbits Hall, a brownstone Gothic style mansion constructed in 1860, houses administrative offices and a girls' dormitory.
-Three turn-of-the-century buildings - Whitcomb, Dudley, and Wood Hall - provide the chapel, classrooms, three dorms, and the library.
+Three turn-of-the-century buildings - Whitcomb, Dudley, and Wood Hall - provide two Mac labs, the chapel, classrooms, three dorms, and the library.
 Science facilities are located in Blake Hall, which features two laboratories, classrooms and a multimedia theater.
-Memorial Hall contains the dining hall, the kitchen, and the student lounge and campus store.
-Other residential buildings include Lavino, Pitt Mason, and several small dormitories.
+Memorial Hall contains the dining hall, the kitchen, more classrooms, the student lounge and campus store.
+Other residential buildings include Lavino, Pitt Mason, and several smaller dormitories.

-Athletic facilities include the Harry Dickie Sports Complex with an indoor swimming pool, fitness center and weight room, basketball court, four playing fields, six miles of cross-country trails, a pond, and tennis courts.
+Athletic facilities include the Harry Dickie Sports Complex with an indoor swimming pool, fitness center and weight room, hardwood basketball court, four playing fields, six miles of cross-country trails, a pond, and tennis courts.
 New to Hoosac in the 2010-2011 school year was a Meditation Garden designed by faculty member and alumnus, Tom Cochran '66, and donated by Mr. Thomas and The Rev. Dr. Charlene Proctor, and an observatory housing a Celestron 14" telescope, both located near the Athletic Fields.